Health Alliance for Austin Musicians helping hundreds more musicians get health care

 AUSTIN, Texas — Last month, Central Health approved to increase funding by $1 million to the Health Alliance for Austin Musicians (HAAM).
 This will help an additional 500 local artist enroll in health coverage.

-"We have money that we can spend now," said Rachel Blair, HAAM chief operating officer.
+"We have money that we can spend now," said Rachel Blair, HAAM's chief operating officer.
 "We've usually run out by this time in the year."

 The enrollment period ends on Jan.
-15. For local musicians wanting to receive financial assistance on their 2023 insurance premiums, head over to the HAAM website.
+15. For local musicians wanting to receive financial assistance on their 2023 insurance premiums, head over to HAAM's website.

-"It's our privilege and our opportunity to really make sure that Austin's musicians stay in Austin," said Blair.
+"It's our privilege and our opportunity to really make sure that Austin's musicians stay in Austin," Blair said.

 Within rising affordability concerns in Austin, HAAM's goal is to make sure artists get all the help they can get.

-"We find that musicians tell us all the time, 'If it weren't for HAAM, I would leave Austin and go somewhere more affordable," she added.
+"We find that musicians tell us all the time, 'If it weren't for HAAM, I would leave Austin and go somewhere more affordable," Blair added.
 "Or, 'I moved to Austin because of HAAM.'"

 KVUE spoke with one Austin musician who is a part of HAAM and remembers what it was like to not have coverage after having a seizure.

-"I had [a seizure] in my 20s, about eight, maybe nine years ago now," said James Bookrt, musician.
+"I had [a seizure] in my 20s, about eight, maybe nine years ago now," James Bookrt said.
 "I didn't have health insurance.
 So, I wasn't able to get any of the treatment."

 It's treatment he wouldn't easily access if it wasn't for HAAM.